arjun-holland/DSA/Graphs/sp/Traversal Techniques/BFS/5- Find No.of Shortest Paths With Condition.md

      \   /
      (5)[5]
 For (5)-node even two shortest paths exist , the ans is only one because only one path with max valusof 5 present
+- So in order to count the 5's Iam using a separate vector for it to track the max 5's at the i'th node
 ```

 # solution